bohaigt86/coursera-angularjs/README.md

   - Scopes can watch expressions and propagate events.

   Scope is the glue between app controller and the view.
 During the compilation linking phase, the directives set up \$watch expressions on the scope.
-The \$watch allows the directive to be notified of property changes, which allows the directive to render the updated value of the DOM elememt(s).
+The \$watch allows the directive to be notified of property changes, which allows the directive to render the updated value of the DOM element(s).

   Both controllers and directives have reference to the scope, but not to each other.
 This arrangement isolates the controller from the directive as well as from the DOM.
 This is an important point since it makes the controllers view agnostic, which greatly improves the testing story of the applications.